-It’s the culmination of 5 years of ceaseless effort by our team to create something — from the ground up — that will teach trainers and coaches to become true body transformation experts.
+It’s the culmination of over 7 years of ceaseless effort by our team to create something — from the ground up — that will teach trainers and coaches to become true body transformation experts.
 And I guarantee you, it will do just that.

 There aren’t many spots available in each group, and there won’t be another one for a while.
 If you want in, now’s the time to register and get your learn on.

 Let’s raise the bar.
 Let's create a new elite in the fitness profession.
 And most importantly, let's start getting better results!

 John Berardi, PhD CSCS